UpStairs Lounge arson attack: Film and television

+In 2013, Royd Anderson wrote, directed, and produced the first film (a documentary) about the tragedy titled The UpStairs Lounge Fire.

+In 2015, Upstairs Inferno, a feature-length documentary written, directed, and produced by Robert L. Camina, had its World Premiere in New Orleans at the historic Prytania Theatre.
+The film's narration was provided by best selling author Christopher Rice (son of novelist Anne Rice).
+Upstairs Inferno was invited to screen at the Library of Congress on February 16, 2017.

+In 2018, the national ABC News investigative unit released a documentary entitled Prejudice & Pride: Fire at the UpStairs Lounge.
+The documentary won the Al Neuharth Award for Innovation in Investigative Journalism from the National Lesbian and Gay Journalists Association (NLGJA) and was a finalist for the Mosaic Award from The Deadline Club.

 A TAPS group in episode 15, Season 8 of Ghost Hunters visited the lounge to encounter alleged ghosts of the fire's casualties.
 The episode identified the event as the "Jimani Lounge Massacre."
-In 2013, Royd Anderson wrote, directed, and produced the first film (a documentary) about the tragedy titled The UpStairs Lounge Fire.
-On June 24, 2015, the 42nd Anniversary of the Up Stairs Lounge arson, UPSTAIRS INFERNO, a feature length documentary about the tragedy written, directed and produced by Robert L. Camina, had its World Premiere in New Orleans at the historic Prytania Theatre.
-The film's narration was provided by New Orleans’ own New York Times best selling author, Christopher Rice (son of novelist Anne Rice).
-In February 2017, UPSTAIRS INFERNO was invited to screen at the Library of Congress.
-Starting with the World Premiere, public screenings of UPSTAIRS INFERNO have been included in New Orleans' Up Stairs Lounge Arson Anniversary Commemorations repeatedly (2015, 2016 & 2018) On June 24, 2022, the true crime podcast MurderMurderNews covered the arson at the UpStairs Lounge in their 66th episode titled "Arson at Upstairs Lounge".

 Theater

 Also in 2013, Wayne Self (a playwright and composer from Natchitoches, Louisiana), first presented a musical called Upstairs about the tragedy.
 In 2014, Melange Dance Company of New Orleans performed a tribute show as part of the New Orleans Fringe Festival.
 'The UpStairs Lounge' show aimed to uplift with a combination of dance and film that celebrate the Lounge, its patrons, and the strides taken towards Human Rights since the incident.
 In 2015, Melange Dance Company of New Orleans presented an extended performance of 'The UpStairs Lounge' show originally performed as part of the 2014 New Orleans Fringe Festival.
-In 2017, an Off-Broadway musical called The View Upstairs about The UpStairs Lounge opened at The Lynn Redgrave Theater in New York City.
+In 2017, an Off-Broadway musical called The View UpStairs about The UpStairs Lounge opened at The Lynn Redgrave Theater in New York City.